protoEvangelion/interactiveTradeFloor/README.md

 * Setting up email functionality is super simple
   * Just add the config as above
-  * *If you need help setting up your gmail to send emails, we use* [Nodemailer so check out their docs](https://nodemailer.com/about/)
+  * _If you need help setting up your gmail to send emails, we use_ [Nodemailer so check out their docs](https://nodemailer.com/about/) \* [Article on sending with a simple Gmail account](https://medium.com/@manojsinghnegi/sending-an-email-using-nodemailer-gmail-7cfa0712a799)

 ### MongoDB